-- 6. Create a new document and select the pen tool.
-The stroke colour you used with the pencil tool will most likely still selected.
-If not then select a dark stroke colour. - 7.
+- 6. Select the pen tool.
+(1) - 7.
 Click in the top left area of your stage to add an anchor point. - 8.
 Click to the right to make another anchor point. - 9.
 Move your mouse below the first two anchor points and click to add a third one. - 10.
 Move your mouse over the first anchor point you created.
 When you see a small circle appear you will know you're back to your starting point. - 11.
 Double-click on your starting point to end placing anchor points and close the shape.
 If you only single click, then the next time you add an anchor point to start a new shape, Flash might assume you are continuing the current shape and join them together.
 Double-clicking indicates that you are done. - 12.
 Select the fill tool, along with a suitable fill colour and then click in the closed shape to fill it.
 Note that this will only work if you close the shape by placing the last anchor point on the starting anchor point.